Soccer-Tearful Messi confirms he is leaving Barcelona, in talks with PSG | Sports-Games

 Lionel Messi wept on Sunday as he bade farewell to his boyhood team FC Barcelona and confirmed he was talking with French club Paris St Germain over a possible move.

-While Messi did not confirm he would definitely join the Parisians, he said he planned to carry on playing as long as possible, adding he still harbors ambitions to win another Champions League trophy.
-"As long as I go on being competitive and as long as my body responds (I'll carry on playing)," he told a news conference.
+Spanish newspaper Marca reported PSG formally sent their offer to Messi on Sunday morning, just as the Argentine held the news conference.
+While Messi did not confirm he would definitely join the Parisians, he said his plans were to carry on playing as long as possible, adding he still harbours ambitions to win another Champions League trophy.

-"As long as I can, I will carry on competing."
 PSG declined to comment on the report that Messi would be arriving in Paris later on Sunday.
 "We are not in a position to confirm anything," a club spokesman said.
+HUMILITY AND RESPECT

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)